Broadcasting on Adversarial Multiple Access Channels: Simulations of Randomized Adversaries

-Figures~\ref{fig:rr10} and~\ref{fig:rr250} present experiments of token algorithms for a range of large injection rates close to~$1$, and for two sample sizes of the system: one relatively small and the other larger.
+Figures~\ref{fig:fifth} and~\ref{fig:sixth} present experiments of the token algorithms for a range of large injection rates close to~$1$, and for two sample sizes of the system: one relatively small and the other larger.
 The best choice for large systems and low injection rates may be algorithm \textsc{SRR}.
-Another observation is that \textsc{RRW} outperforms \textsc{OF-RRW} in this adversarial model, which is consistent with the analysis of the individual-injection rates adversaries in Section~\ref{sec:individual}, and the opposite of the worst-case bounds given in Anantharamu et al.~\cite{AnantharamuCKR-JCSS19}.
-Algorithm~\textsc{MBTF} may have smallest latency for large injection rates, but when the number of stations is sufficiently small; this is consistent with the worst-case bound showed in Anantharamu et al.~\cite{AnantharamuCKR-JCSS19} to depend on $n^2$.
+Another observation is that \textsc{RRW} outperforms \textsc{OF-RRW} in this adversarial model, which is consistent with the analysis of the individual-injection rates adversaries in Section~\ref{sec:individual}, and is the opposite of the worst-case bounds given in Anantharamu et al.~\cite{AnantharamuCKR-JCSS19}.
+The algorithm~\textsc{MBTF} may have the smallest latency for large injection rates, but when the number of stations is sufficiently small; this is consistent with the worst-case bound showed in Anantharamu et al.~\cite{AnantharamuCKR-JCSS19}, which is a function of~$n^2$.